Stanwich Church: History

-Stanwich Church was founded in 1731, one year before George Washington was born.
+Stanwich Church was founded in 1731, one year before George Washington was born, as Stanwich Congregational Church.
 Thirteen families of Greenwich (then referred to as Horseneck) and North Stamford asked the colonial Connecticut General Assembly for permission to establish a new Congregational church in the Stanwich section of the town.
-The initial meetinghouse was torn down in 1804 to make space for a larger church.
-The new building was known as one of Greenwich's landmarks and social centers in the "backcountry" and included a library.
+At that time with the founding of the church, the Stanwich community was established, with an eventual inn and post office, where the pony express made its first stop out of New York.
+The center of the colonial community was the church.